-What qualifies as a bicycle accident lawsuit?
+What circumstances form the basis for filing a bicycle accident lawsuit?

-How often bicycle accidents happen in New Orleans
+How often do bicycle accidents happen?

 Common bicycle accident injuries